-1.INTRODUCTION: The Sloth bear (Melursus ursinus) is widely distributed on the Indian sub continent– India, Nepal, Bhutan, and Sri Lanka and Bangladesh–ranges from the base of the Himalayas to the southern tip of the Western Ghats including the island of Sri Lanka (Prater, 1965).
+1.INTRODUCTION: The Sloth bear (Melursus ursinus) is widely distributed across the Indian sub continent, including India, Nepal, Bhutan, and Sri Lanka and Bangladesh, ranges from the base of the Himalayas to the southern tip of the Western Ghats including the island of Sri Lanka (Prater, 1965).
 Most sloth bears in India reportedly occur in the tropical dry and moist deciduous forests of Chhattisgarh and Madhya Pradesh in Central India (Servheen 1990).
 Currently, much of the sloth bear range occurs outside protected areas in-fragmented forests (Jhala et al.2011).
 Presently its population is declining in many parts of its range due to deterioration and loss of its habitat (Johnsingh et al. 1986).
-In addition, poaching for gall bladder, capture of cubs from dens some time killing their mother have resulted in sloth bears vanishing from large parts of their former range.
+In addition, poaching for gall bladder, capture of cubs from dens sometimes resulting in the killing of the mother have resulted in sloth bears vanishing from large parts of their former range.
 Population surveys have indicated that their numbers are low and possibly declining (Krishnan, 1972: Singh, 1973: Spillet, 1967).
 Sloth bear is included in Schedule I of Indian Wildlife Protection Act 1972 and Appendix I of CITES (Committee on International Trade in Endangered Species of Wild Fauna and Flora).
 Most bears are opportunistic omnivores.
 As such, their activities are governed by the availability of food items and dietary components within their habitat.
 This species is endemic to the Indian subcontinent and exhibits a range of unique morphological adaptations.
 These adaptations include a protrusible snout, long and flexible lips, powerful forelimbs, and a lack of upper incisors, all of which are specialised for myrmecophagy—feeding on social insects such as termites and ants (Ewer, 1973; Laurie & Seidensticker, 1977; Prater, 1971).
 Nutrition plays an important role in the reproductive rate of female bears (Jonkel and Cowan 1971).
 Most species of bears have been documented, at least on occasion, to feed on insects, especially ants (Joshi et al. 1997).
-However, the sloth bear is the only ursid having myrmecophagous. adaptations to feed on insects, especially termites and ants (Laurie and Seidensticker 1977, Joshi et al. 1997).
+However, the sloth bear is the only ursid exhibiting specialized myrmecophagous adaptations to feed on insects, especially termites and ants (Laurie and Seidensticker 1977, Joshi et al. 1997).
 Like other bears but unlike other myrmecophagous mammals, sloth bear diets vary seasonally and geograph ically across their range from Nepal south through India and Sri Lanka, depending on the availability of food and hardness of termite mounds (Laurie and Seidensticker 1977, Baskaran 1990, Gopal 1991, Gokula et al. 1995, Baskaran et al. 1997, Joshi et al. 1997).
-The Sloth Bear is a well known seed disperser, which influences the regeneration of some plant species (Sreekumar and Balakrishnan 2006).
+The Sloth Bear is a well-known seed disperser, which influences the regeneration of some plant species (Sreekumar and Balakrishnan 2006).
 Consequently, its movement depends largely on the density and distribution of its key food availability in the area.
 Amrabad Tiger Reserve hosts a diverse array of wildlife, hosts a diverse array of wildlife hosts (Srinivasulu and Nagulu et al. 2002).
 However, no diet composition of sloth bear specific to the ATR is currently available.
 This Diet composition aims to document the Seasonal Diet preferences in Dry -Deciduous forest of Nallamala hills of Eastern Ghats.

 2. MATERIALS AND METHODS